-For security measures, the project will undertake measures mentioned in 3.3.3 and assign an annually contracted security company to provide security services for the site premises.
+For security measures, the project will assign an annually contracted security company to provide security services for the site premises.
 The security company will provide reasonable number of security staff on site, exchanging shifts.

 Moreover, cameras are to be installed on the site perimeter and on the fence and the entrance gate will have one camera.
 The camera will keep record for 7 days and will be connected with an uninterruptible power supply (UPS)